Services and Rates

 Overview

-Metabolite extraction
+Sample preparation / Metabolite extraction

 Data collection

-(UPLC metabolite separation coupled to MS detection)
+(UPLC and GC metabolite separation coupled to MS detection; MS imaging experiments)

 Data processing